WICG/webmonetization/docs/receiving.md

 connections, and handle the incoming payments sent over the connection.

 The browser uses the connection parameters (ILP destination address and shared secret) it acquired through [SPSP](#simple-payment-setup-protocol-spsp) to establish a STREAM connection with the WM receiver.
 Then, a stream of payments can be made to the WM receiver until the stream is closed.

-Each set of connection parameters is unique and allows the WM receiver to correlate the original SPSP request with the incoming connection.
-This makes it easier for WM receivers to associate incoming payments with different user accounts and Web Monetization sessions.
-I.e., a website can associate payments with a user's session but the user's WM sender can't correlate the payments it makes with the website.
+Each set of connection parameters is unique, meaning the user's WM sender can't correlate the payments it makes with the website.

+The WM receiver may issue payment receipts via the STREAM connection.
+The browser can submit receipts to the web page allowing the page to verify payment during a user's session.